hafsaChy/jsramverk-train-controller/README.md

 <p>All vulnerabilities are fixed by running <i>npm audit fix</i>.
 During fixing vulnerabilities 7 packages are added, 21 packages are removed, 25 packages are changed.</p>

 ### Framework
 In modern front-end web development, JavaScript frameworks are an essential part.
 These frameworks provide developers with tried and tested tools for building scalable, interactive web applications [^4].
 There are differnent types of JavaScript frameworks.
 For example Angular, React, Svelte, Vue etc. The JavaScript framework [React](https://react.dev/) is choosen to develop the project's app.
 React is also known as React.js or ReactJS.
 The advantage React has over Angular and Vue is that it is easier to learn.

-React is created and is being developed today by Facebook, which is the biggest framework today.
+<p>React is created and is being developed today by Facebook, which is the biggest framework today[^7].
 React is used by several large websites, including Netflix, Paypal and AirBnB.
-React is flexible but has high complexity, which requires good knowledge of Javascript.
-React is the largest and most popular framework and is judged to be that framework which is most relevant in the labor market.
+React is flexible but has high complexity, which requires good knowledge of Javascript.[^6] React is the largest and most popular framework and is judged to be that framework which is most relevant in the labor market.</p>

 ## References
 [^1]: last visited 05-09-2023.